kinjaljoshi/attention_usage/README.txt

 softmax - Converts scores into a probability distribution.
 V - Weighted sum of values

-softmax(similarity score) V - How much influence will each work have on final encoding of a gievn word.
+softmax(similarity score) V - How much influence will each word have on final encoding of a gievn word.